wesc/pathfinder-0/constructive-criticism.md

 single developer wins is low, especially one who is employed full time and has family obligations (NB: that's me!).

-If there are ten serious entries and you need at least 100 hours of work, then that works out to an expected value of $60 / hour, and an upper end of perhaps $600 / hour.
-As a professional developer who happens to have the time to pursue such a thing, that dollar rate doesn't seem better than doing a guaranteed $200 / hr gig.
+If there are ten competitive entries (Devpost has over 300 registered participants as of this writing) and you need at least 100 hours of work, then that works out to an expected value of $60 / hour, and an upper end of $600 / hour.
+A professional developer may instead prefer to _guarantee_ a dollar rate of $200.

 A $60k prize also signals that participants should consider reorganizing their life.
+When the deadline was extended by two weeks, I was on the fence.
+I welcomed the extra time, but I had also already pushed myself for a March 1st deadline.
+A few participants angrily posted in Discord.

-The vast majority of the total hours going into the competition is either developing overlapping ideas, or will eventually be thrown away.
+The vast majority of the hours across all submissions going into the competition is either developing overlapping ideas, or will eventually be thrown away.

-In short, this competition structure is optimizing for ad hoc teams and produces a large amount of wasted effort, especially if there's little variance on the desired result: to have a system that edits a knowledge graph.
+In short, this competition structure is optimizing for ad hoc teams and produces a large amount of wasted effort, especially if there's little variation on the desired result: to have a system that edits a knowledge graph.

 If the point in the MapsMap Hackathon is to encourage creativity,